CagriCatik/LuT-PSO/documentation.md

 ## 1. Overview

 This package builds a Simulink model and optimizes a 1-D Lookup Table (LUT) so the LUT output tracks a target behavior with minimal mean-squared error (MSE).
-A handwritten Particle Swarm Optimization (PSO) algorithm updates the LUT table values, runs the simulation, and minimizes the scalar cost exported from the model.
+A Particle Swarm Optimization (PSO) algorithm updates the LUT table values, runs the simulation, and minimizes the scalar cost exported from the model.

 Primary goal: minimize